-- Help clarify their organization's point of view to its main audience through media press releases and interviews. - Write speeches for organizational leaders. - Develop advertising and marketing communications material - Prepare articles for corporate newsletters. - Oversee full-time employees. - Monitor social, economic, and political trends that might affect their organization. - Recommend ways to enhance the firm's image on the basis of trends.
+- Help clarify their organization's point of view to its main audience through media press releases and interviews. - Write speeches for organizational leaders.
+Develop advertising and marketing communications - Develop advertising and marketing communications material. - Prepare articles for corporate newsletters.Oversee full-time employees. - Monitor social, economic, and political trends that might affect their organization. - Recommend ways to enhance the firm's image on the basis of trends.